-- Youth headphones for school: Get a free over-the-ear headset.
-This is for members 3 to 18 years old. - Tutoring Support: Get a \$50 gift card to use on learning support courses at www.outschool.com.\ This is for members 3 to 18 years old. - Blue Book Club: Get a \$35 Barnes & Noble gift card to buy books for your children ages 2 years and younger. - Scouts BSA membership: Get a free, annual Scouts BSA membership and a discount toward program materials.
-This is only at participating sites for members 7 to 18 years old. - Girl Scouts membership: Get a free, annual Girl Scouts membership plus a discount toward program materials.
-This is only at participating sites for girls 5 to 18 years old. - Boys & Girls Club fees: Get a \$50 gift card to use towards Boys & Girls Club fees.
-This is only at participating clubs for members 6 to 18 years old. - Sports Physical: Get a free sports physical for members 6 to 18 years old.
+- ◆ Internet Essentials: Get a free gift card to use for internet service for members ages 5 to 18. - Headset for Learning: Get a free over-the-ear headset for members ages 5 to 18. - Tutoring Support: Get a gift card to use on educational support courses for children ages 5 to 14 at www.outschool.com. - Blue Book Club: Get a \$35 Barnes & Noble gift card to buy books for your children ages 2 years and younger. - Scouts BSA: Get a free, annual Scouts BSA membership plus a discount toward program materials at participating sites for boys and girls ages 7 to 18. - Girl Scouts Leadership Experience: Get a free, annual Girl Scouts membership plus a discount toward program materials at participating sites for girls ages 5 to 18. - Boys & Girls Clubs Fees: Get a gift card to use for Boys & Girls Clubs fees at participating clubs for boys and girls ages 6 to 18. - Sports Physical: Get a free sports physical (for members ages 6 to 18).